 - Melt the spread in a medium saucepan over a medium heat.

 - Add the chopped onions and sauté until soft.

 - Stir in the garlic granules and the plain flour and cook for one minute.

-Reduce the heat and simmer for 10-15 minutes until starting to thicken.
+Reduce the heat and simmer for 10-15 minutes.